 5. Once completely dried, attach the frame back and your unique sea glass art is complete!
-I ended up drawing some seagulls with a black Sharpie, and I added in a couple of tiny sea shells from our vacation.
+I ended up drawing some seagulls with a black Sharpie, and I added in a couple of tiny sea shells.

 And there you go, a fun way to create an art piece with some sea glass!

-In addition to the sea glass lighthouse I ended up making a DIY sea glass flower, which I gifted to my nephew after he collected a bunch of seaglass and seashells from a day at the lake.
+In addition to the sea glass lighthouse I ended up making a DIY sea glass flower below.

 Here it is…